Last Updated:

 Transmission

-HPV is very contagious and can be spread through skin to skin contact, as well as sexual intercourse.
+HPV is very contagious and can be spread through skin-to-skin contact, as well as sexual intercourse.
 Virus can be spread through hand-genital contact, oral sex (mouth-genital contact) and from infected mothers to their newborn baby during the birth process.

 As most people do not know when they are infected, an infected person can unknowingly spread the virus to others.